 Regulation Crowdfunding requires that an escrow account be opened for every offering in an effort to protect investors.
 In fact, Registered Funding Portals must name a qualified escrow agent for the offerings during the initial SEC and FINRA registration process.
 Beyond the regulatory requirement, there are many benefits to using an escrow account when raising capital.
 An escrow account allows investors to submit funds that are securely held while the offering is in the process of raising capital.
 This allows the completion of any open due diligence items before investments are finalized, thereby increasing investor conversion rates and ensuring that all transactions are processed prior to finishing the raise.
 If the offering is unsuccessful or an investor wishes to back out during the fundraising process, the escrow provider promptly returns funds to investors.

-As a custodial broker-dealer, North Capital can act as an approved escrow agent for Registered Funding Portals.
+As a custodial broker-dealer, North Capital can act as an escrow facilitator for Registered Funding Portals.
 Our escrow services are fully integrated with our technology and payment processing services to streamline the entire investor on-boarding process.